 Travel is a way of keeping my mind constantly engaged and challenges me.

 Importantly when I’m exploring somewhere new and beautiful, it allows me to feel a sense of awe for the natural world on a very regular basis, something that’s proven to enhance well-being.
 Travel is good for me (or that’s my excuse anyway!).

 MT: What is your first travel-related memory?

-S: My first travel related memories would be from our annual family holidays down to the South of France as children.
+S: My first travel-related memories would be from our annual family holidays down to the South of France as children.
 We’d all squeeze into the car with me and my two sisters in the back for the mammoth drive down to Cap D’Agde in the South of France.

 I have vivid memories of the first time I ever went on a ferry and gazing out of the car window looking at road signs I couldn’t read – the fact everything looked familiar yet so different at the same time.

-Arriving at the campsite and being allowed to spend all day running around playing in the sunshine, happy, exploring, learning – these are my most precious early memories of travel that will never leave me.
+Arriving at the campsite and being allowed to spend all day running around playing in the sunshine, happy, exploring, and learning – these are my most precious early memories of travel that will never leave me.

 MT: What is your favourite place (travel destination) in the world?
 Why?